florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 });</code></pre>

 However, the path is still wrong, instead of `bootstrap/` it should be `../fonts/`.
 Luckily Bootstrap uses a variable for this path and I can change it by adding the following line before importing Bootstrap into my Sass.

-There I one last thing I need to do before the styles work correctly: dealing with the Bootstraps Glyphicon font.
-The font files reside in `web/components/bootstrap-sass-official/vendor/assets/fonts/bootstrap/`, which is a pretty complicated path.
-I like my directory structure nice and clean and therefore I create a Gulp task to copy them into the `web/fonts/` directory.
-This task uses the [gulp-copy](https://github.com/klaascuvelier/gulp-copy) plugin.
-The `prefix` option removes the given number of directories from the beginning of the path.

 <pre><code class="scss">// src/Acme/Bundle/FrontendBundle/Resources/public/sass/master.scss